Yes, that happened back in 2011

 Don’t Put Clients at Risk

 If you are building websites for other people, don’t test anything extreme on their domains.
-You might be tempted to find short-term success like I did, but do that on your personal websites where the stakes are lower.
+You might be tempted to find short-term success as I did, but do that on your personal websites where the stakes are lower.

 Make Allies, Not Enemies